jiho/atlasr/documentation/HOWTO create a BRT model.md

 ## Using the command line

-The function `brts()` is the direct equivalent of the GUI.
+The function `brt()` is the direct equivalent of the GUI.
+It formats the data, sends it to the function `compute.brt()`, collect the result and produces all plots and output.
 It accepts the following arguments and default values:

 *	`file`	the path and name of the data file.